What are Tracker Tags and Their Role in Equipment Tracking

 • Utilizes a network of satellites and complex algorithms for accurate location determination.

-• Installed within various GPS devices across industries such as construction, aviation, and logistics.
+• Installed various GPS devices across construction, aviation, and logistics industries.

 • Provides precise location data within a few meters.